Forceflow/cuda_voxelizer/README.md

  * `-f <path to model file>`: **(required)** A path to a polygon-based 3D model file.
  * `-s <voxel grid length>`: The length of the cubical voxel grid.
 Default: 256, resulting in a 256 x 256 x 256 voxelization grid.
 The tool will automatically select the tightest cubical bounding box around the model.
  * `-o <output format>`: The output format for voxelized models, default: *binvox*.
 Output files are saved in the same folder as the input file.
+   * `vox`: **(default)** A [vox](https://github.com/ephtracy/voxel-model/blob/master/MagicaVoxel-file-format-vox.txt) file, which is the native format of and can be viewed with the excellent [MagicaVoxel](https://ephtracy.github.io/).
-   * `binvox`: A [binvox](http://www.patrickmin.com/binvox/binvox.html) file (default).
+   * `binvox`: A [binvox](http://www.patrickmin.com/binvox/binvox.html) file.
 Can be viewed using [viewvox](http://www.patrickmin.com/viewvox/).
    * `obj`: A mesh containing actual cubes (made up of triangle faces) for each voxel.
    * `obj_points`: A mesh containing a point cloud, with a vertex for each voxel.
 Can be viewed using any compatible viewer that can just display vertices, like [Blender](https://www.blender.org/) or [Meshlab](https://www.meshlab.net/).
    * `morton`: a binary file containing a Morton-ordered grid.
-This is a format I personally use for other tools.
+This is an internal format I use for other tools.
- * `-cpu`: Force voxelization on the CPU instead of GPU.
-For when a CUDA device is not detected/compatible, or for very small models where GPU call overhead is not worth it.
-This is done multi-threaded, but will be slower for large models / grid sizes.
+ * `-cpu`: Force multi-threaded voxelization on the CPU instead of GPU.
+Can be used when a CUDA device is not detected/compatible, or for very small models where GPU call overhead is not worth it.
  * `-thrust` : Use Thrust library for copying the model data to the GPU, for a possible speed / throughput improvement.
 I found this to be very system-dependent.
 Default: disabled.
  * `-solid` : (Experimental) Use solid voxelization instead of voxelizing the mesh faces.
 Needs a watertight input mesh.

 ## Examples

-`cuda_voxelizer -f bunny.ply -s 256` generates a 256 x 256 x 256 binvox-based voxel model which will be stored in `bunny_256.binvox`.
+`cuda_voxelizer -f bunny.ply -s 256` generates a 256 x 256 x 256 vox-based voxel model which will be stored in `bunny_256.vox`.

 `cuda_voxelizer -f torus.ply -s 64 -o obj -thrust -solid` generates a solid (filled) 64 x 64 x 64 .obj voxel model which will be stored in `torus_64.obj`.
 During voxelization, the Cuda Thrust library will be used for a possible speedup, but YMMV.